-Student Rights and Responsibilities A statement of students' rights and responsibilities is included in the student handbook, Ins & Outs, which contains a description of due process hearings in the event of disciplinary action.
+Student Rights and Responsibilities Rights and responsibilities of students are included in the Student Handbook and provide for due process hearings in the event of disciplinary action.

 Degree Requirements Students are responsible for understanding all requirements for graduation and for completing them by the time they expect to graduate.
 Information about a specific school or division can be found in the front section of the bulletin for that school.